 Gilead primarily focuses on producing treatments for HIV, liver diseases including hepatitis B and hepatitis C, cancer and inflammation, and cardiovascular and respiratory conditions.
-Although the company is steadily working to expand in medicines in various fields, its main source of revenue continues to be its antiviral franchise, which contributes more than 80% of product sales and primarily consists of HIV medications.
-New product launches in antiviral fields include the introduction of HIV drugs Complera/Eviplera in 2011 and Stribild in 2012.
+Although the company is steadily working to expand in medicines in various fields, its main source of revenue continues to be its antiviral franchise, which contributes more than 90% of product sales and primarily consists of HIV medications.

 Aside from the Atripla partnership with BMS, Gilead has collaborations with other companies including Japan Tobacco, which promotes HIV drugs Truvada, Viread, and Emtriva in Japan; and with GlaxoSmithKline, which markets Hepsera, Viread, and Volbris in select international markets.
 Additionally, Gilead Sciences receives royalties on influenza treatment Tamiflu, which it developed with Roche, and on Macugen, an ophthalmologic drug developed by Eyetech using Gilead's technology.
 In addition to distributing AmBisome in Canada and the US, Astellas pays royalties on US sales of Lexiscan, which is used in stress tests for coronary artery disease.